5 people favorited this theater

-The new Dreamland Cinema opened on 22nd March 1935 with Greta Garbo in “The Painted Veil”.
+The new Dreamland Super Cinema opened on 22nd March 1935 with Greta Garbo in “The Painted Veil” & Laurel & Hardy in “Them Thar Hills”.
 Architect’s Julian Rudolph Leathart & W.F.
-Granger came together for the final time (they mutually disolved their partnership after Dreamland was completed).
-The specactacular frontage of the cinema was the first of its kind in Britain, having a huge fin tower which gives the building prominance from a great distance along the shore line.
-There was a large cafe which had windows giving a view out to sea.
+Granger came together for the final time (they mutually dissolved their partnership after Dreamland was completed).
+The spectacular frontage of the cinema was the first of its kind in Britain, having a huge fin tower which gives the building prominence from a great distance along the shore line.
+There was a large café which had windows giving a view out to sea.
 Additional facilities included bars and a ballroom.

 Inside the auditorium seating was provided for 1,328 in the stalls and 722 in the balcony.
-The interior design was by John Bird-Iles (son of the owner of the complex) and sculpures of sea nymphs set into recesses each side of the auditorium were the work of Eric Aumonier.
-The cinema had a fully equipped stage and the Compton-Noterman 4Manual/19Rank theatre organ with illuminated console and a grand piano attached which was opened by Lewis Gerard.
+The interior design was by John Bird-Iles (son of the owner of the complex) and sculptures of sea nymphs set into recesses each side of the auditorium were the work of Eric Aumonier.
+The cinema had a fully equipped stage and has a 40ft wide proscenium.
+It was equipped with a Western Electric(WE) sound system.
+There is a Compton-Noterman 4Manual/19Rank theatre organ with illuminated console and a grand piano attached which was opened by organist Lewis Gerard.

 A third screen seating 60 persons and using video projection was created in what had previously been the balcony bar area.
 This opened on 10th May 1981 and continued until closing in 1993 when the Dutch firm Bembom Brothers took over the running of the cinema and amusement park.